freedomofpress/securedrop-docs/docs/admin/deployment/getting_the_most_out_of_securedrop.rst

 .. _`tell on trump`: https://web.archive.org/web/20200926063152/https://specialprojectsdesk.com/tell-on-trump-1792401813
 .. _`how you can do the same thing here`: https://freedom.press/news/we-targeted-securedrop-ad-potential-whistleblowers-trump-administration-you-can-too/

-Put an Advertisement in Your Physical Paper
+Put an advertisement in your physical paper
 -------------------------------------------

 Obviously this tip only applies to news outlets that also print a physical